-In perennial crops, pests and diseases can cause a loss not only of the current year's output but also of the capacity to produce future output.
-When Pierce's disease kills grapevines, it destroys valuable capital that takes years to replace, entailing a loss in output for several years in addition to the cost of the expenditure to replant the vineyard.
+3 In perennial crops, pests and diseases can cause a loss of the current year's output but also a reduction in the capacity to produce future output.
+When Pierce's disease kills grapevines, it destroys valuable capital that takes years to replace.
+This leads to a loss in output for several years, in addition to the cost of replanting the vineyard.